shirleyanan/M3DPigset/README.md

     alt="">
 </img>

-Data for each pig is located in its own folder.
+  Data for each pig is located in its own folder. `Jump1_middle2_D01` represents the `sequence_pigID_view`.`CollectedData_shirley.csv` stores the joint positions corresponding to each `Image*.jpg`.
 The structure of this folder is as follows:

 - Jump1_middle2_D01
   - CollectedData_shirley.csv